goirijo/multishifter/docs/tutorials/viii/index.md

 <br>
 You don't have to stack the layers as they are.
 You can always translate the basis, or mutate them (e.g. change the interlayer distance) with the appropriate commands covered in other tutorials.
-If you want to apply the twist at a particular coordinate in the slab, you can also translate the basis to bring that coordinate to the origin.
+If you want to apply the twist at a particular coordinate in the slab, you can translate the basis to bring that coordinate to the origin before you apply the twist.
 <br>
 </div>
 <div>